Nikhil-Gautam-dev/tic-tac-toe-game/README.md

 ## Key Features
 - **Player vs. Player Mode:** Challenge a friend for a classic Tic-Tac-Toe showdown.
 - **Player vs. Computer Mode:** Face off against a smart computer opponent with strategic moves.
-- **Interactive GUI:** The game features a sleek and user-friendly graphical user interface created using the Turtle graphics library.
+- **Interactive GUI:** The game features a sleek and user-friendly graphical user interface created using the Tkinter graphics library.
 - **Smart Computer Moves:** The computer calculates optimal moves using NumPy, adding a layer of strategy to the game.

 ## Tech Stack
 - Python 🐍
-- Turtle Graphics 🐢
+- Tkinter Graphics 🐢
 - NumPy (for computer intelligence) 🧮

 ## How to Play
 1. Run the Python script (game.py).
 2. Choose between a custom Player vs. Player game or challenge the computer.
-3. Enjoy the interactive Turtle graphics interface.
+3. Enjoy the interactive Tkinter graphics interface.
 4. Make your moves and experience the thrill of the game!

 ## Project Structure